Image credit: The wonderful Heidi SandStrom

 They have to handle a huge amount of theft

-There’s those who conduct receipt & return scams and those that blatantly stuff items under their coat and leg it.
+The lengths people will go to scam you at Christmas is truly unbelievable.
+There’s the ones who conduct receipt & return scams and those that blatantly stuff items under their coat and leg it.
 At this time of year, shop assistants really do become the little superheroes of the consumer world!

 They have to put on a fake smile